Battle of Moscow: Soviet counter-offensive

 Although the Wehrmacht's offensive had been stopped, German intelligence estimated that Soviet forces had no more reserves left and thus would be unable to stage a counteroffensive.
-This estimate proved wrong, as Stalin transferred over 18 divisions, 1,700 tanks, and over 1,500 aircraft from Siberia and the Far East.
+This estimate proved wrong, as Stalin transferred over 18 divisions, 1,700 tanks, and over 1,500 aircraft from Siberia and the Far East after learning that Imperial Japan had no plans to invade the USSR in the near future from Richard Sorge.
 The Red Army had accumulated a 58-division reserve by early December, when the offensive proposed by Zhukov and Vasilevsky was finally approved by Stalin.
 Even with these new reserves, Soviet forces committed to the operation numbered only 1,100,000 men, only slightly outnumbering the Wehrmacht.
 Nevertheless, with careful troop deployment, a ratio of two-to-one was reached at some critical points.

 On 5 December 1941, the counteroffensive for "removing the immediate threat to Moscow" started on the Kalinin Front.
-The South-Western Front and Western Fronts began their offensives the next day.
+The North-Western Front and Western Fronts began their offensives the next day.
 After several days of little progress, Soviet armies retook Solnechnogorsk on 12 December and Klin on 15 December.
 Guderian's army "beat a hasty retreat towards Venev" and then Sukhinichi.
-"The threat overhanging Tula was removed."
+"The threat overhanging Tula was removed".

 On 8 December, Hitler had signed his directive No.39, ordering the Wehrmacht to assume a defensive stance on the whole front.
 German troops were unable to organize a solid defense at their initial locations and were forced to pull back to consolidate their lines.
 Guderian wrote that discussions with Hans Schmidt and Wolfram Freiherr von Richthofen took place the same day, and both commanders agreed the current front line could not be held.
-On 14 December, Franz Halder and Günther von Kluge finally gave permission for a limited withdrawal to the west of the Oka river, without Hitler's approval.
-On 20 December, during a meeting with German senior officers, Hitler cancelled the withdrawal and ordered his soldiers to defend every patch of ground, "digging trenches with howitzer shells if needed."
-Guderian protested, pointing out that losses from cold were actually greater than combat losses and that winter equipment was held by traffic ties in Poland.
+On 14 December, Halder and Günther von Kluge finally gave permission for a limited withdrawal to the west of the Oka, without Hitler's approval.
+On 20 December, during a meeting with German senior officers, Hitler cancelled the withdrawal and ordered his soldiers to defend every patch of ground, "digging trenches with howitzer shells if needed".
+Guderian protested, pointing out that losses from cold were actually greater than combat losses and that winter equipment was held up by traffic ties in Poland.
 Nevertheless, Hitler insisted on defending the existing lines, and Guderian was dismissed by 25 December, along with generals Hoepner and Strauss, commanders of the 4th Panzer and 9th Army, respectively.
-Fedor von Bock was also dismissed, officially for "medical reasons".
-Walther von Brauchitsch, Hitler's commander-in-chief, had been removed even earlier, on 19 December.
+Bock was also dismissed, officially for "medical reasons".
+Brauchitsch had been removed even earlier, on 19 December.